joelr/developer.everydayhero.com/content/internal/registered-applications.md

 Name of the application

 trusted : _optional_ **boolean**<br/>
 Trusted or not, default false.
-This removes the permissions consent screen on connection if set to true.
+This is a deprecated permission, required for accessing the v1 API.

 #### Example curl request